 Visiting England is one of the things I want to do in the future.
 I planned a trip there in the middle of September.
-I purchased air tickets to and from London, and booked hotels there.
-To my sorrow, however, I was forced to cancel all of the reservations because of hectic work I had for almost two years.
+I purchased air tickets to and from London and booked hotels there.
+To my sorrow, however, I was forced to cancel all of the reservations because of the hectic work I had for almost two years.
 The British Hills is one of its alternatives, but I get tired of it as I visited there many times.
 One day I heard that there was such a place in South Korea mocking English streets.
 That’s why I visited South Korea this month, though I didn’t understand Korean at all.

 The Gyeonggi English Village is located in Paju, Gyeonggi-do, a 50-min driving distance from the city centre of Seoul.

 The entrance mocks an immigration office so that you feel as if you were entering into a foreign country.
 When you pay 3000 Korean Won at a ticket booth in front of the immigration, you have a booklet looking like a passport as well as an admission ticket.
 Bringing the passport-like booklet to the immigration counter, you have it stamped by an immigration officer after being asked some questions.